+VCE

-VCE - Students may choose to continue studying information technology in VCE by selecting Unit 1 & 2 VCE Applied Computing and Unit 3 & 4 Analytics in Years 11 and 12
+Students may choose to continue studying information technology in VCE by selecting Unit 1 & 2 VCE Applied Computing and Unit 3 & 4 Analytics in Years 11 and 12

+Career

-Career - Many jobs and careers are increasingly needing their staff to have IT skills and capabilities.
-As technology progresses, the need for information technology skills and professionals increases, with IT employment opportunities being an area of demand in the next 5 years and beyond.
-There are many careers to follow if students wish to specialise in Information Technology.
+Many jobs and careers are increasingly needing their staff to have IT skills and capabilities.
+There are many careers options to follow if students wish to specialise in Information Technology.
 These can include Project Manager, Business Analyst, Data Scientist, Network Manager, Website Designer, Cyber Security Analyst, Data Analyst, Hardware/Software Engineer, IT Consultant, Programmer, Database Administrator and Tech Support.
 For more detailed information: https://mallory.com.au/information-technology-jobs-descriptions/.

-DATA ANALYTICS

 UNIT 3 - WHAT IS STUDIED?

-Data analytics

-• In this area of study students access, select and extract authentic data from large repositories.
+Data analytics In this area of study students' access, select and extract authentic data from large repositories.
 They manipulate the data to present findings as data visualisations in response to teacher-provided solution requirements and designs.
 Students develop software solutions using database, spreadsheet and data visualisation software tools to undertake the problem-solving activities in the development stages of manipulation, validation and testing.

-Data analytics - analysis and design

-- In this area of study students, individually, determine and propose a research question and collect and analyse data.
-Students prepare a project plan, taking into account all stages of the problem-solving methodology - Students generate design ideas for creating their database and/or spreadsheet solutions and infographics or dynamic data visualisations to present findings, which could include annotations to indicate key functions and layouts.

-- Theory to explain concepts

-- Practical work on the computer using application software to solve information problems

-- Tests

-- Documentation of solutions

-- Reports

-SOFTWARE USED

-- Spreadsheets Microsoft Excel

-- Databases Microsoft Access

-- Data visualisation software

--

-UNIT 4 - WHAT IS STUDIED?

-Data analytics: development and evaluation

-- In this area of study students develop their designs into infographics or dynamic data visualisations that address a research topic or question by applying the problem-solving stages of development and evaluation. - Students use software tools and functions of database and/or spreadsheet software and data visualisation software to support the types of data being manipulated to transform the designs into infographics or dynamic data visualisations.

-Cybersecurity: data and information security

-• In this area of study students focus on data and information security and its importance to an organisation.
+Data analytics - analysis and design In this area of study students, individually, determine and propose a research question and collect and analyse data.
+Students prepare a project plan, taking into account all stages of the problem-solving methodology Students generate design ideas for creating their database and/or spreadsheet solutions and infographics or dynamic data visualisations to indicate key functions and layouts.
+WHAT TYPE OF WORK IS DONE?
+Theory to explain concepts Practical work on the computer using application software to solve information problems Tests Documentation of solutions Reports SOFTWARE USED Spreadsheets - Microsoft Excel Databases - Microsoft Access Data visualisation software UNIT 4 - WHAT IS STUDIED?
+Data analytics: development and evaluation In this area of study students develop their designs into infographics or dynamic data visualisations that address a research topic or question by applying the problem-solving stages of development and evaluation.
+Students use software tools and functions of database and/or spreadsheet software and data visualisation software to support the types of data being manipulated to transform the designs into infographics or dynamic data visualisations.
+Cybersecurity: data and information security In this area of study students focus on data and information security and its importance to an organisation.
 Students investigate security strategies used by an organisation to manage the storage, communication and disposal of data and information in their networked environment.
 They examine the threats to this data and information, and evaluate the methods an organisation uses to protect their data and information.
-Students consider the consequences for an organisation that fails to protect their data and information.
+They recommend strategies to reduce the threats to data and information.
 They recommend strategies to reduce the threats to data and information, taking into account the key legal requirements and any ethical issues faced by the organisation.

-- Theory to explain concepts

-- Practical work on the computer using application software to solve information problems
+WHAT TYPE OF WORK IS DONE?
+Theory to explain concepts Practical work on the computer using application software to solve information problems Tests Documentation of solutions Reports End of year external examination SOFTWARE USED Spreadsheets - Microsoft Excel or Databases - Microsoft Access Data visualisation software

-- Tests

-- Documentation of solutions

-- Reports

-- End of year external examination

-SOFTWARE USED

-- Spreadsheets Microsoft Excel or

-- Databases Microsoft Access

-- Data visualisation software

-Information Technology skills are highly valued in the work force.
-There are many careers to follow if students wish to specialise in information technology which include: Project Manager, Business Analyst, Data Scientist, Network Manager, Website Designer, Cyber Security Analyst, Data Analyst, Hardware/Software Engineer, IT Consultant, Programmer, Database Administrator and Tech Support.

-ART

-Only running Units 1 & 2 in 2021 - Units 3 & 4 running from 2022

-Please see Studio Art for Units 3 & 4 2021